Waimug1208/Roblox-Account-Manager-3.7/README.md

 # Roblox-Account-Manager-3.7
- Adds support to launch UWP Roblox, requires you to use the UWP window in Roblox Account Manager
+ ✔️Adds support to launch UWP Roblox, requires you to use the UWP window in Roblox Account Manager ✔️Bug fixes